Pay with a bank account (direct debit)

 - Click Add new payment method.

-- Select Bank account, fill out your bank information, and agree to the terms and conditions provided.
+- Select Bank account, fill in your bank details, and agree to the terms and conditions provided.

-- To make this your primary payment method, check the box next to Set this payment method as Primary.
+- To make this your primary payment method, tick the box next to Set this payment method as Primary.

 Verify your bank account